TACC/imageInf/README.md

 ### iframe Testing (CEP Simulation)
-Test how the SPA behaves when embedded in production.
+Test how the SPA behaves when embedded in production (like within a CEP portal).
 See the [iframe Testing Guide](README-IFRAME-TEST.md) for detailed setup instructions.